The Quest for Self-Worth:

 Self-worth is referred to interchangeably as self-esteem.
 However, the dictionary explains that self-worth is the sense of one’s personal value or worth as a human being.
 It is an internal state of being arising from how you understand, love, and accept yourself.
 Regardless of what others think about you or unfavorable circumstances, the way you value yourself remains timeless and unchanging.

 On the other hand, self-esteem is more immediate and depends on external factors over which you have no personal control, such as how others compare to you on a particular day.
-Self-esteem is derived from how you think others perceive you based on how you look or what you do.
+Self-esteem can be influenced by how you think others perceive you.

 Feeling Good or Bad about Who You Are